CONNECT-platform/connect-platform/INTERCONNECTIBILITY.md

 ## location

-the public API should be accessible on `/api` sub-path of the root URL of the service. for example, if the service is to be accessible via `https://example.io`, then the API should be accessible via `https://example.io/api`. the term **root URL** here simply means the addresses of all end-points of the API should be sub-paths of this URL, so for example if the root URL of your service is
+the public API should be accessible on `/api` sub-path of the root URL of the service. for example, if the service is to be accessible via `https://example.io`, then the API should be  via `https://example.io/api`. the term **root URL** here simply means the addresses of all end-points of the API should be sub-paths of this URL, so for example if the root URL of your service is
  ```
  https://another.example.io/some/arbitrary/sub-path/
  ```